 How to Get Rid of Chinch Bugs

-You can treat your lawn with an insecticide labeled for Chinch bugs.
-Keep in mind that they mature quickly, so it’s important to treat with insecticide as quickly as possible.
+You can treat your lawn with an insecticide labelled for Chinch bugs.
+Keep in mind that they mature quickly, so it’s important to treat them with insecticide as quickly as possible.

 - Apply the insecticide across your entire lawn.
 If using a liquid, spray in slow, wide motions all over your lawn while walking backwards, starting from the edges of your lawn and working your way in.